gobit0dic/Salesforce-AWS-Eventbus/README.md

 ## Steps
 ##### 1. Create a Custom Platform Event (if not existing)
-You can create your custom Platform Event from the Saleforce GUI or via Metadata API (https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_define.htm).
+You can create your custom Platform Event from the Saleforce GUI or via Metadata API.

 A sample platform event is included in this repo (./force-app/main/default/objects/TestForAWS__e.object-meta.xml).

 ##### 2. Create a Channel for a Custom Platform Event
-You can just use the class "EventBusSetup" from this repo.
-Call the method "createPlatformEventChannel" with following parameter:
+You can just use the class "AwsEventBridgeBuilderFacade" from this repo:

-[TODO]
+`AwsEventBridgeBuilderFacade.createPlatformEventChannel(channelName, label, isDataChannel)`

 If you want to create them by your own, you can use Metadata API or Tooling API.

 ##### 3. Create a Channel Member to Associate the Custom Platform Event
-You can just use the class "EventBusSetup" from this repo.
-Call the method "createPlatformEventChannelMember" with following parameter:
+You can just use the class "AwsEventBridgeBuilderFacade" from this repo:

-[TODO]
+`AwsEventBridgeBuilderFacade.createPlatformEventChannelMember(channelMemberName, channelName, platformEventName)`

 If you want to create them by your own, you can use Metadata API or Tooling API.

 ##### 4. Create named credentials